 Very easy to use, ultra-low power Wi-Fi module, which can run directly on batteries.
-It has been designed for developers at all skill levels from advanced to those who just start building IOT devices.
+Designed for developers at all skill levels from advanced to those who just start building IOT devices.

-Cricket is a perfect choice if you want to build IOT nodes such as sensors, alarms, buttons, switches, etc. to report data and events instantenously from remote locations.
-What is really cool is the ultra-low power feature will enable your devices to run on batteries for a very long time (for years in many use cases).
+Cricket is a perfect choice if you want to build IOT end nodes such as sensors, alarms, buttons, switches, etc. to report data and events instantenously from remote locations.
+What is really cool is the ultra-low power feature, which will make your devices to run on single batteries for a very long time (for years in many use cases).

 * Ultra-low power, deep sleeep 0.5uA, true 0A (i.e. in a button device)

 * Operates directly on batteries 1.0V-3.5V (AA, AAA, AAAA, ...)

 * Sends data and events with ~3 seconds latency